 Standalone HRAs like QSEHRAs can help businesses with fewer than 50 employees who do not have an option of a group plan pay for benefits tax-free.

-Keep in mind the following HRA rules for small businesses:
+Keep in mind the following HRA rules for employers that are small businesses:

 - Eligibility rules for companies: To offer a QSEHRA, the business must be a “small employer” in the eyes of the IRS with less than 50 full-time employees.
 Additionally, the business can't have a traditional group health plan.
 This makes sense—the purpose of a QSEHRA is to reimburse for individual health insurance, so a business cannot have a group health plan at the same time.
 This restriction does not apply to non-health group benefits like life insurance or disability insurance.

 - Eligibility rules for employees: Employees must be covered by a plan that provides Minimum Essential Coverage.
 MEC plans include major medical plans, Medicare, Medicaid, etc. Faith-based sharing ministries, short-term plans, and indemnity plans are not MEC but may be able to be supplemented with a MEC offering in order to qualify.
 An employee can also be covered by a spouse's plan or parent's plan.
 The employee must also be an actual employee; 99% of the time that means they are W-2 employees.

 - Reimbursement rate rules: Reimbursement rates for 2021 are limited to $5,300 for individuals and $10,700 for families.

 - Special enrollment periods: As of January 2020, employers who decide to offer a QSEHRA now prompt an open enrollment period, which gives employees 60 days to purchase qualifying plans.
 This is a big improvement and makes finding a plan easier for employees!

 - Eligibility rules for owners: Wondering if you can participate in your own QSEHRA as an owner?
 It depends on how your company is set up.
 We cover all of that in this post!